parsonsmatt/parsonsmatt.github.io/_posts/2017-12-18-haskell_performance_debugging.markdown

 categories: programming
 ---

-Someone posted to reddit a Treap implementation that was slow.
+Someone posted [a Treap implementation to reddit](https://www.reddit.com/r/haskell/comments/7km60k/optimization_ideas_in_treap_implementation/) that was slow.
 Let's analyze it and determine what's up.

 The repo is available [here](https://github.com/parsonsmatt/performance-debugging)